Regular Asymptomatic Lateral Flow Device Testing at Home

 The test is carried out by self-swabbing.
 Those taking the test will be supervised by trained staff.
 The ‘lateral flow’ tests are quick and easy using a swab of your nose and throat.
 There is an instructional leaflet with some more information of how the test is carried out below.
 If you feel that your child would benefit from a parent or carer administering the test, please do let us know as we will be able to accommodate this.

+Please refer to the information letter and privacy notice on this page.
 If you are happy for your child to take part in the testing programme, please complete the consent form by following this link, a paper copy of the consent form is available on request.
 If your child has already turned 16 he/she should complete the consent form themselves.
-If your child has been attending school and you have already provided consent you do not need to complete the consent form again.
+If your child has already taken part in on site testing in school (March 2021) you do not need to provide consent again.

 Covid-19 Testing Documents